dialogueone-dev/IT-documentation/Product_documentations/visma_time/Projects/employee_access.md

 > Where possible, access is granted at the department level; otherwise, it is granted at the employee level.

-For example, for external projects, access to the sub-project "Project Administration Support" is granted at the department level to departments 202 - Client and Project Services, 300 - HR Administration and Development, and 301 - HR Support, while access to the sub-project "Calling" is granted at the employee level to the employees working on that project.
+For example, for external projects, access to the sub-project "Project Administration Support" is granted at the department level to departments 202 - Client and Project Services - S&M Accounts, 300 - HR and Project Operation, 301 - HR Support, and 303 - Project Support while access to the sub-project "Calling" is granted at the employee level to the employees working on that project.

 > Employee access must be granted for both the project and the sub-projects.